Bagheera: Character history

 Born in captivity in the menagerie of the Raja of Udaipur, Rajasthan, India, Bagheera begins to plan for his freedom after his mother dies.
-Once he is mature and strong enough, he breaks the lock on his cage and escapes into the jungle, where cunning nature win him the respect of all its other inhabitants, except for Shere Khan the Tiger.
+Once he is mature and strong enough, he breaks the lock on his cage and escapes into the jungle, where his cunning nature wins him the respect of all its other inhabitants, except for Shere Khan the Tiger.
 Bagheera reveals all this to Mowgli later.
 None but Mowgli ever learn that Bagheera once wore a collar and chain, explaining the cat's special insight concerning men.
 Because he had learned the ways of men, he was also more loving to the abandoned human child who came to be under his care and protection.

 When Father Wolf and Mother Wolf of the Seeonee (Seoni) wolf pack adopt the human "cub" Mowgli and the pack demands that the new cub should be spoken for, Bagheera buys Mowgli's life with a freshly killed bull and helps to raise him as one of the pack.
 Because his life has been bought by a bull, Mowgli is forbidden to eat cattle (coincidentally, just as the Hindu villagers of the region are also forbidden).
 Bagheera will frequently remind Mowgli of this debt by swearing an oath referencing his own previous captivity.
 As Bagheera swears, "By the broken lock that freed me", so Mowgli answers back "By the bull that bought me."

 At one point, during one of Mowgli's many lessons in the Laws of the Jungle under the tutelage of Baloo the Bear, Bagheera says "I am more likely to give help than to ask it", as Mowgli learns the many sacred words needed to call on the assistance of all kinds of species of animals living in the jungle.
 Bagheera, having freed himself from the captivity of humans, is a proud animal aware of his own abilities, though he acknowledges Mowgli's growing power over each of the animals as the boy grows older.
 Bagheera shows Mowgli that none of the animals may stare into his eyes, even those who love him.

 Bagheera shares in many of Mowgli's adventures as he grows, but eventually the time comes when the man-cub becomes a man and has to return to human society.
 Bagheera frees Mowgli of his debt to the wolf pack by killing another bull, and Mowgli returns to his adopted human mother Messua.

 Bagheera is one of Mowgli's mentors and best friends.
 He, Baloo and Kaa sing for Mowgli "The Outsong" of the jungle.
 He also calls out to Mowgli in farewell, "Remember, Bagheera loved thee...
 Remember, Bagheera loved thee."